Linguasphere Observatory: History

-The Observatoire expresses its praise and gratitude to the parallel pioneering work of Barbara Grimes, with her husband Joseph, in her position - based in Hawaii until her retirement from 1996 - as the creative Editor of the Summer Institute of Linguistics' Ethnologue: Languages of the World.

 The Linguasphere Register and Linguascale referential framework

 The Linguascale framework is a referential system covering all languages, as published in the Linguasphere Register in 2000 and subsequently refined in 2010.
 It comprises a flexible coding formula which seeks to situate each language and dialect within the totality of the world's living and recorded languages, having regard to ongoing linguistic research.

 The first part of this linguascale is the decimal classification referred to above, consisting of a linguasphere key of two numerals denoting the relevant phylozone or geozone: from 00. to 99.
 This provides a systematic numerical key for the initial classification of any of the world's languages, following the principles set out in the Linguasphere Register.
 The first numeral of the key represents one of the ten referential sectors into which the world's languages are initially divided.
 The sector can either be a phylosector, in which the constituent languages are considered to be in a diachronic relationship one with another, or a geosector, in which languages are grouped geographically rather than historically.

 The second numeral is used to represent the ten zones into which each geosector is divided for referential purposes.
 The component zones, like the sectors, are described as either phylozones or geozones, based on the nature of the relationship among their constituent languages: either historical or geographical.

 The second part of the linguascale consists of three capital letters (majuscules): from -AAA- to -ZZZ-.
 Each zone is divided into one or more sets, with each set being represented by the first majuscule of this three-letter (alpha-3) component.
 Each set is divided into one or more chains (represented by the second majuscule) and each chain is into one or more nets (represented by the third majuscule).
 The division of the languages of a zone into sets, chains and nets is based on relative degrees of linguistic proximity, as measured in principle by approximate proportions of shared basic vocabulary.
 Geozones are on average divided into more sets than phylozones because relationships among languages within the latter are by definition more obvious and much closer.

 The third and final part of the linguascale consists of up to three lowercase letters (minuscules), used to identify a language or dialect with precision: from aaa to zzz.
 The first letter of this sequence represents an outer unit (preferred from 2010 to the original term of "outer language", to avoid the shifting and often emotive applications of the terms "language" and "dialect").
 The inner units and language varieties that may comprise any outer unit are coded using a second, and wherever necessary a third minuscule letter.